MSc Building Conservation

 Assessment for the six taught modules consists entirely of coursework.
 The assignments address problems and simulate tasks likely to be encountered in the professional environment.

-To gain the MSc students must also successfully complete a dissertation of 15,000 words based on their research into an approved topic.
+To gain the MSc students must also successfully complete a dissertation based on their research into an approved topic.

 Fees